 PM Certifications — What to Know as a Beginner

 Certifications signal to employers that you have invested in structured PM knowledge.
-They are not mandatory to get a PM job — but they open doors, justify salary expectations and provide a structured learning path.
+They are not mandatory to get a PM job.
+But they open doors, justify salary expectations and give you a structured learning path.
+As a PMP trainer with a 100% student pass rate, I see the difference certifications make for my students.
 Here are the six most relevant certifications in the UK and global markets.

 Entry Level